manosim/django-rest-framework-docs/README.md

 ===========================

-Rest Framework Docs is an application built to produce an inventory and documentation for you Django Rest Framework v2 endpoints.
+Rest Framework Docs is an application built to produce an inventory and documentation for your Django Rest Framework v2 endpoints.

 Installation
 ------------